What To Pack It In > Business Travel Bags

 [variously attributed]

 Where does the laptop go?
 Much business travel involves the transportation of a laptop computer.
-I carry one most of the time, but not in a separate "laptop bag".
-Many airlines will let you bring one of these aboard in addition to your "official" carryon, but I prefer to avoid the second bag when possible, and in my experience, it's almost always possible (assuming that one has the freedom to choose a reasonably slim, lightweight laptop, and doesn't get carried away with accessories).
-I carry mine in the padded center section of my Air Boss (or Tri-Zip) bag; to stave off damage from below, I pack something appropriate on the unpadded bottom of such bags (another good use for the ever-functional sarong).
-The design of these bags is such that the laptop is easily extracted for X-ray inspection at airport security checkpoints.
-And yes, there's still plenty of room in the bag for the other items on my list.
+In North America, some airlines will let you bring one of these aboard in addition to your "official" carry-on, but I prefer to avoid the second bag when possible, and in my experience, it's almost always possible (assuming that you have the freedom to choose a reasonably slim, lightweight laptop — or tablet if these meet your computational needs — and don't get carried away with accessories).
+I carry mine in the padded center section of my Air Boss (or other three-compartment) bag; to stave off damage from below, I pack something appropriate on the unpadded bottom of such bags (such as the ever-functional sarong).
+The design of the Air Boss is such that a laptop is easily extracted from the side, for X-ray inspection at airport security checkpoints.
+And the fact that it can be reached via the short as well as the long side of the bag makes it a lot easier to extract from the overhead bin of an aircraft without removing the bag entirely.